Jonas-Verhellen/Argenomic/README.md

 # Argenomic
 Argenomic is  an open-source implementation of an illumination algorithm for optimization of small organic molecules.

 ## Getting Started

-To run the the argenomic software:
+To run the the argenomic software (rediscovery of Thiotixene):
 ```
-python3 main.py configuration_file= ./configuration/config.json generations= 100
+python3 illuminate.py configuration_file=./configuration/config.yaml generations=50
 ```

 ### Installing